pm67nz/hpc_training/_lessons/001-architecture.md

 title: Overview of Kupe architecture
 ---

-You will learn about Kupe's architecture and how it differs from Fitzroy in terms of hardware.
+You will learn about Kupe's architecture and how it differs from FitzRoy in terms of hardware.

 ## Overview